Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 This image shows 2 mm wide and 2 mm high ridges around rectangular cells:

-The ridges can be taller and a wider:
+The ridges can be taller and wider:

 These ridges are even wider:

-You can use this feature, along with some lines in the openings_and_additions.txt file to create the equivalent of a PRC Touchguard for its Lamp Words for Life – VI application:
+You can use this feature, along with some lines in the openings_and_additions.txt file, to create the equivalent of a PRC Touchguard for its Lamp Words for Life – VI application:

 PRC charges $165 for its touchguard.
 You can 3D-print one for $1.30.